High School Scholars

 § Scroll down to the “Application Requirements” tab and click on the plus sign to the right, this will open another tab for the student to officially apply by submitting a set of transcripts from their high school and a letter of recommendation from the school counselor.

-· Once the electronic application is completed, the Admission’s office will determine eligibility.
-If eligible, the Admission’s office will create a student profile, which will include the creation of the Royal ID number.
+· Once the electronic application is completed, the Office of Admissions will determine eligibility.
+If eligible, the Admissions' office will create a student profile, which will include the creation of the Royal ID number.
 This number will be communicated to your dependent once admitted.

 · Please contact the Office of Human Resources with the dependent’s Royal ID number.

-§ Once the application is complete, the Admissions department will build the necessary student profile which allows the Registrar’s Office to begin working with the student to register in the High School Scholars program.
+§ Once the application is complete, the Admissions department will build the necessary student profile which allows the Office of the Registrar to begin working with the student to register in the High School Scholars program.

 · Step 3: Office of Human Resources: